remihoeppe/CoffeeAPI/README.md

 -> When a client sends a POST request to `/roasters`, accompanied with valid data, it should create a new roaster

+### 4. Deleting a roaster

+As a client of the API, I should be able to delete a roaster from the API DB.

+-> When a client sends a DELETE request to `/roasters/{name}`, the corresponding roaster should be deleted and a 204 should be returned.
+If no roaster can be found a 404 should be returned.

+### 4. All CRUD should happen on a local DB

+As a client of the API, I want the data I read from and write to, to be stored in a persistent way.
+For the time being a local Postgres DB will do.

+-> A local DB should be set up and a connection to it created within the application.
+All CRUD method should be refactored to be working with that local DB.

 ## Package

 ```